t9md/atom-lazy-motion/README.md

 The reason is simple.

-The *label jump* constrains me to enter label precisely which result in my focus(or zone or flow) lost.
+The *label jump* constrains me to enter label precisely which result in my concentration(or zone or flow) lost.

 Of course this *label jump* packages let me reach target position with minimum key typing.
 But in my opinion, its only good for demonstration.